SOFTINUX/Base_Doc/source/installation.rst

 .. warning::

-   Remove the ``SeedDatabase.dll`` to avoid any attempts to create a new administrator.
+   Remove the ``SeedDatabase.dll`` to avoid any attempt to create a new administrator.
 See :ref:`config_seed` configuration section.

 | Go to WebApplication folder and type ``dotnet run``.
-| (If you want, you can also execute from root solution folder with this command ``dotnet run --project WebApplication\WebApplication.csproj``)
+| (If you want, you can also execute from root solution folder with this command ``dotnet run --project WebApplication\WebApplication.csproj``).

 After that, the application is available on http://localhost:5000/